What Is A Disney Park Bag?

 Autograph Book And Click Sharpies

 I prefer the click Sharpies (affiliate link:buy it on Amazon) when visiting Disney Parks better than the regular ones, because there is no lid to lose.
 The click Sharpies seem easier for the characters like Mickey, too.
-Here’s a link to the beautiful custom autograph books we always order.

 If you are looking for an autograph book alternative we have made a Disney Autograph Pillowcase souvenir.
 Check here for the full tutorial.